postandcourier/infant-mortality/three-main-text.md

 But the residency was moved to Oconee County after details could not be worked out with a sponsoring hospital in Columbia.

-Lovelace, a family doctor, recognized the need for C-section training in 1989 during his second year of solo practice in Newberry County.
+Lovelace recognized the need for C-section training in 1989 during his second year of solo practice in Newberry County.

 That year, the county’s only OB/GYN died suddenly, leaving Lovelace as the only physician delivering babies in three neighboring rural counties: Newberry, Saluda and Fairfield.
 He delivered 220 babies that year.